Climacteric (botany): Overview

-Ethylene Production
+Ethylene production

 Ethylene is a hormone in plants known for its role in accelerating the ripening of fleshy fruits.
 There are two systems, depending on the stage of development, for ethylene production in climacteric fruit.
 The first system occurs in immature climacteric fruit, where ethylene will inhibit the biosynthesis of more ethylene by a negative feedback system.
-This ensures that the fruit doesn't begin to undergo ripening until it is fully mature.
+This ensures that the fruit does not begin to undergo ripening until it is fully mature.
 The second system for ethylene production acts in mature climacteric fruit.
 In this autocatalytic system, the ethylene will promote its own biosynthesis and will make sure that the fruit will ripen evenly after the ripening begins.
 In other words, a small amount of ethylene in mature, climacteric fruits, will cause a burst of ethylene production and induce even ripening.
+The generation and progression of this temporal ethylene signal is controlled by a range of epigenetic mechanisms.